Resources

-Columbia Business School (CBS) requires three essays as part of its application.
+Columbia Business School (CBS) requires three essays and two short answers as part of its application.
 Through your essays, the school hopes to better understand your experiences and career goals, as well as your rationale for wanting to pursue your MBA at CBS specifically.
 We at Gatehouse appreciate the program’s range of essay topics, because the variety allows applicants to communicate a broad picture of their candidacy.

 Essay 1: Through your resume and recommendation, we have a clear sense of your professional path to date.
 What are your career goals over the next three to five years and what is your long-term dream job?
 (500 words)